FeernandoOFF/FeernandoOFF/README.md

 I am a Full-stack Web Developer who is passionate about the web and the IoT. :wink:

- 🔭 Im currently working on Accesa Automatization
+ 🔭 Im currently working as Freelancer

  🌱 I’m currently learning React